kevindawson/App-Midgen/README.md

 App::Midgen
 ==========

-Generate the 'requires' and 'test requires' for Makefile.PL using Module::Install::DSL
+Generate or Check the 'requires' and 'test requires' for Makefile.PL

 This started out as a way of generating the core for a Module::Install::DSL Makefile.PL, why DSL because it's nice and clean, so now I can generate the contents when I want,